Lintang64/Exercise-Data_Analysis_with_Python/README.md

 4. When was the last time a customer made a transaction?
 5. How often did a customer make a purchase in the last few months?
 6. How much money have customers spent in recent months?

+# Exercise-Data_Visualization
+After understanding the theory of data visualization and explanatory analysis, now is the time for us to apply them in a simple data analysis project.
+In this material, we will continue the Dicoding Collection data analysis project.

+Objective : First, we will continue our Dicoding Collection data analysis project by carrying out the process of creating data visualization and explanatory analysis.
+This process has the following objectives:
+1. answer all analytical or business questions that have previously been made; And
+2. create data visualization to facilitate the delivery of data analysis results.

+Training Flow : The following are the stages in this exercise.
+1. Preparation.
+2. Create data visualizations that answer business questions.

+Before starting to do this exercise, there are several things that must be prepared first.
+1. Prepare Google Colab or Jupyter Notebook which was previously used in the Exploratory Data Analysis training material.
+2. Make sure you run all the code in the notebook again.

+After the preparation stage is complete, we will enter the stage of making data visualization and conducting explanatory analysis.
+As previously discussed, at this stage we will focus on answering various business questions that we have previously created.

+In the material for Exploratory Data Analysis, we have defined several business questions as follows.
+1. How has the company's sales and revenue been performing in the last few months?
+2. What products sell the most and the least?
+3. What are the customer demographics that we have?
+4. When was the last time a customer made a transaction?
+5. How often did a customer make a purchase in the last few months?
+6. How much money have customers spent in recent months?